rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 * The number of tokens issued and their owner(s) (the owner(s) of the UTXO referred to in the seal definition's genesis).
 * The maximum number of tokens to be issued in total.
-* The possibility of re-issuance and the designed party that possesses this right.
+* The possibility of inflation and the designed party that possesses this right.

 As a natural implication, **Genesis does not refer to any previous state transition**, nor does it close any previously defined seal.
 As mentioned above, to be effectively validated in the history of the chain, a Genesis must be referenced by a first state transition (e.g. an auto-spend to the issuer or a first round of distribution), which finalizes the "first ownership" of the contract through a commitment to the Bitcoin Blockchain.